wkoszek/lmt/README.md

 It also has a friendly mode of recording input/output from the models, so every interaction with AI is recorded to a separate file that you can check-in to Git or investigate, copy the outputs from etc.
-To make it very easy to use with shells and command completion, you can make symlinks to `lmt` and you'll get available LLM models popup during the command completion.
-This feature ensures you can dispatch your requests to a known version of the AI model.

 ## Features